New Eucha, Oklahoma

 New Eucha is a census-designated place (CDP) in Delaware County, Oklahoma, United States.
-The population was 405 at the 2010 census, up from the figure of 300 recorded in 2000.
+As of the 2020 census, New Eucha had a population of 400.

 Geography

 New Eucha is located in central Delaware County and is bordered to its northeast by the city of Jay, the county seat.
 The original community of Eucha occupies a corner of land at the western edge of the CDP.

 According to the United States Census Bureau, the New Eucha CDP has a total area of 20.1 km2, all land.